markus41/portfolio/CONTRIBUTING.md

 This style ensures a consistent and readable project history.

+All commits are automatically validated when you run `pre-commit`.
+The commit message hook will reject commits that do not follow the Conventional Commits style.

 ---

 For further details about the project architecture and workflow, see the [README](README.md).